meskill/steelseries-browser-cinema/README.md

 ## Setup

 1. Make sure you have installed [Steelseries GG](https://steelseries.com/gg) and configured your device inside [Engine tab](https://steelseries.com/engine)
-2. Install `StellSeries Browser Cinema` extension
+2. Install `StellSeries Browser Cinema` extension from [Chrome Store](https://chrome.google.com/webstore/detail/steelseries-browser-cinem/mndmnpnegjbnfakegcedmfccfiapdnhc/related?hl=ru&authuser=0) or from [github releases page](https://github.com/meskill/steelseries-browser-cinema/releases)
+3. Navigate to `chrome://extensions` and click "Details" on the newly installed extension.
+4. Scroll down and make sure the "Allow access to file URLs" is enabled.
-3. After success install inside [Engine -> Apps Tab in SteelSeries GG](https://steelseries.com/engine/apps) should appear new game named `Browser Cinema`
+5. Inside [Engine -> Apps Tab in SteelSeries GG](https://steelseries.com/engine/apps) should appear new game named `Browser Cinema`
-4. Go into `Browser Cinema` game
+6. Go into `Browser Cinema` game
-5. Choose `Event in Game -> FULLSCREEN`
+7. Choose `Event in Game -> FULLSCREEN`
-6. Here you can setup your device reaction for browser fullscreen mode (I prefer to set it all to single black color that mean led will be turned off completely)
+8. Here you can setup your device reaction for browser fullscreen mode (I prefer to set it all to single black color that mean led will be turned off completely)
-7. Repeat device set up for every of your devices
+9. Repeat device set up for every of your devices

 ## Caveats